User Automation Event Triggers in Axis LMS

 Using Course Event Triggers, you are able to hide sections of the course; revealing additional sections only when the user has completed appropriate quizzes.
 You can also halt a user’s progress, and enroll them into additional training if they are failing those quizzes.
 When used with Shopping Cart Event Triggers, users can purchase their way into a course group, which then enrolls them into one or more courses.
 When the user accesses one of those courses, they can be dis-enrolled from the other courses.

-You can use Learning Portal Event triggers to accomplish tasks such as enrolling users into Courses, Adding or Removing from Usergroups, and changing the dates they’re able to continue accessing the Axis system.
+You can use System Automations to accomplish tasks such as enrolling users into Courses, Adding or Removing from Usergroups, and changing the dates they’re able to continue accessing the LMS system.
 When used with Shopping Cart Event Triggers, you’re able to act upon data that was set when the user purchased.

 For example, if a user purchased their way into a Usergroup, the Learning Portal Event Triggers can then enroll them into Courses based on that Usergroup.